 - If you have children together, it may be of primary importance to you to ensure that they do not suffer from the divorce but that your rights to see them are uninterrupted.
 It is important to remember that non-military spouses are often under- or unemployed due to frequent moves, so child support is often a given in a military divorce.
 Custody for those who deploy often is usually not an option, so it is important to have an alternative for custody, such as your parents or a sibling, if your former spouse is unable or unwilling to take the children, as well.

 - Spousal support.
 If your former spouse gave up a career or put off going to school in order for you to deploy or attend training, it is likely that you will have to pay spousal support to allow her to finish her own education or job training.
 However, this amount can be adjusted once she has employment.
-It is very important to have an attorney who works with you on this issue and protects you from excessive requests for spousal support.
+It is very important to have an attorney who works with you on this issue and protects you from excessive requests for spousal support and to make sure your spouse doesn’t make you suffer by debunking San Diego military divorce myths.